DavidArsene/android-sparse-rs/README.md

     $ simg2img <sparse_image> <raw_image>

+It's also possible to decode multiple sparse images to a single raw image by specifying them separated by commas:

+    $ simg2img <sparse_image>,<sparse_image>,... <raw_image>

 The `-c`/`--crc` flag makes `simg2img` check the checksums included in the sparse image.
 Decoding is aborted if they don't match.